 - Members of the Council of State:

 - The legislators could ask questions and also vote a part of the budget.

 - Only 25% of the budget was subject to vote.

 - Rest was non-votable.

-- A bill had to passed in both houses before it became a law.
+- A bill had to be passed in both houses before it became a law.

-- There were three measures to resolve any deadlock between both the houses – joint committees, joint conferences and join sittings.
+- There were three measures to resolve any deadlock between both the houses – joint committees, joint conferences and joint sittings.